leebyron/iterall/README.md

 ### isCollection

-Returns true if the provided object is an Object (i.e. not a string literal) and is either "Array-like" due to having a numeric `length` property, or is Iterable.
+Returns true if the provided object is an Object (i.e. not a string literal) and is either Iterable or "Array-like" due to having a numeric `length` property.

 This may be used in place of [Array.isArray()][isarray] to determine if an object can be iterated-over.
 It always excludes string literals and includes Arrays (regardless of if it is Iterable).
 It also includes other Array-like objects such as NodeList, TypedArray, and Buffer.
-It also includes any Object which implements the Iterable protocol.

 **Parameters**

--   `obj` **Any** An Object value which might implement the Iterable or Array-like protocols.
+-   `obj`  An Object value which might implement the Iterable or Array-like protocols.

 **Examples**